piotrnar/gocoin/README.md

 You can also place a key's label in each line, after a space.

 The imported keys will extend the key pool of the deterministic ones (that come from your password-seed).
-Afetr Importing each new key, you should redo “wallet -l” to get an updated wallet.txt for your client.
+After Importing each new key, you should redo “wallet -l” to get an updated wallet.txt for your client.

 Spending money